beshu-tech/readonlyrest-docs/elasticsearch.md

 An SSL encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
 ReadonlyREST can be configured to require that all REST requests come through HTTPS.

-[Letsencrypt](https://letsencrypt.org/) certificates work just fine, once you [make create a JKS keystore](https://maximilian-boehm.com/hp2121/Create-a-Java-Keystore-JKS-from-Let-s-Encrypt-Certificates.htm).
+[Letsencrypt](https://letsencrypt.org/) certificates work just fine, once they are inide a [JKS keystore](https://maximilian-boehm.com/hp2121/Create-a-Java-Keystore-JKS-from-Let-s-Encrypt-Certificates.htm).

 **⚠️IMPORTANT:** to enable ReadonlyREST's SSL stack, open `elasticsearch.yml` and append this one line: